Last updated October 14, 2022

-· SaaS Magic Number
+- SaaS Magic Number

-· Sales Efficiency
+- Sales Efficiency

-· SaaS Efficiency
+- SaaS Efficiency

-· Net Dollar Retention
+- Net Dollar Retention

-· Annually Recurring Revenue
+- Annually Recurring Revenue

-· The list goes on…
+- The list goes on…

-When you enter into a professional services world it almost feels like the cobblers kids have no shoes.
-Professional services organizations guide amazing strategy work, solve difficult problems, implement complex technology and work tirelessly to deliver great work for their customers.
+When you enter into a professional services and consultant world, it almost feels like the cobbler’s kids have no shoes.
+Professional services organizations and consulting firms guide amazing strategy work, solve difficult problems, implement complex technology and work tirelessly to deliver great work for their customers.

 But What About Professional Services KPIs?

-We like to think of KPIs for consulting as regularly asked questions that, when answered, determine the health of the organization.
-Some metrics around consulting performance measurement answer “What happened?” and some “What can that happen?”
+We like to think of KPIs for service business as regularly asked questions that, when answered, determine the health of the organization.
+Some metrics around consulting performance measurement answer “What happened?” and some “When can that happen?”
 When combined, they work to balance the shifting priorities of projects, people and revenue in a services organization — ultimately resulting in a growth strategy for consulting.